The Yin and Yang of Mushrooms and Herbs

 Cordyceps; An Energizing Adaptogen

 An adaptogen is a natural substance that is believed to help the body adapt to stressors and promote overall health and well-being.
 Many mushrooms have adaptogenic properties, and Cordyceps meets the criteria for a true adaptogen.
-TCM values this amazing fungus for the increased stamina it can help cultivate and the modern research suggests that Cordyceps may have potential as a natural supplement to improve mitochondrial function and energy metabolism, especially in the context of exercise performance.*
+TCM values this amazing fungus for the increased stamina it can help cultivate and modern research suggests that Cordyceps may have potential as a natural supplement to improve mitochondrial function and energy metabolism, especially in the context of exercise performance.*

 We like to think of mushrooms as agents of transformation.
 They can literally be used to regenerate landscapes after pollution or over-cultivation.
 The impact of their actions can often be imperceptible, as a significant portion of their potency occurs beneath the surface while the mycelium gradually expands.
 We must exercise patience while this foundation takes root, before we can witness the emergence of the ideal mushroom above ground.